 A primary care provider can determine if he or she can treat your loved one or needs to refer to a mental health professional.

-If your loved one feels so overwhelmed that he or she thinks about suicide, call 911 or the National Suicide Prevention Lifeline at (800) 273-8255.
-It is available 24/7.
+If your loved one feels so overwhelmed that he or she thinks about suicide, call 911 or the 988 Suicide & Crisis Lifeline, available 24 hours a day, every day.

 If you are concerned your loved one may be experiencing psychosis it is important to seek help right away, such as an emergency room.
 Most emergency rooms have a mental health provider available to evaluate and treat patients.